 COMMON QUESTIONS

-• What is the recovery time for the coronavirus disease?
+- What is the recovery time for the coronavirus disease?

-They found that for people with mild disease, recovery time is about two weeks, while people with severe or critical disease recover within three to six weeks.
+They found that for people with mild disease, recovery time is about two weeks, while people with severe or critical disease recover within three to six weeks. - Who is most at risk for the coronavirus disease?

 People of all ages can be infected by the new coronavirus (2019-nCoV).
 Older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.
-WHO advises people of all ages to take steps to protect themselves from the virus, for example by following good hand hygiene and good respiratory hygiene.
+WHO advises people of all ages to take steps to protect themselves from the virus, for example by following good hand hygiene and good respiratory hygiene. - Is coronavirus a bacteria or virus?

 The new coronavirus is a respiratory virus which spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose.
-To protect yourself, clean your hands frequently with an alcohol-based hand rub or wash them with soap and water.
+To protect yourself, clean your hands frequently with an alcohol-based hand rub or wash them with soap and water. - Which are the first symptoms of the coronavirus disease?

 The virus can cause a range of symptoms, ranging from mild illness to pneumonia.
 Symptoms of the disease are fever, cough, sore throat and headaches.
 In severe cases difficulty in breathing and deaths can occur.